-Mini-sessions are a way for you to get a sense of the process of how the teaching will unfold for you personally and also give us a chance to see if the work is right for you.
-You’ll receive more information about mini-sessions when you sign up to receive announcements.
+Consultations are a way for you to get a sense of the process of how the teaching will unfold for you personally and also give us a chance to see if the work is right for you.
+You can explore Diamond Approach teachers and contact one for a consultation in the Teacher Directory.

 We will be accepting new members to this group through 2022.
 At some point, the group will close to new members once the material is too far along for new members to make up.
 Group members will be required to make a one-year commitment.

-If accepted into DHO1, you will become a member of the Ridhwan Foundation.
+If accepted into Walking the Diamond Path (DHO1), you will become a member of the Ridhwan Foundation.
 The Foundation is the governing and administrative organization that is home to the Diamond Approach.

 All members of the Ridhwan Foundation are required to pay annual dues to the Ridhwan Foundation.
 This is part of our legal obligation.
 These dues help to support the administrative, communications, and legal processes necessary to run the organization.
 Dues for the new online group will average $125 per year with options to pay more or less based on circumstances.